Privacy Notice for California Residents

 You may only make a verifiable consumer request for access or data portability twice within a 12-month period.
 The verifiable consumer request must:

-- Provide sufficient information that allows us to reasonably verify you are the person about whom we collected personal information or an authorized representative, which may include: a valid government-issued identification (including passport and/or driver’s license), together with a utility bill during the last 3 months indicating the same name and details on the identification.
+- Provide sufficient information that allows us to reasonably verify you are the person about whom we collect personal information or an authorized representative, which may include: a valid government-issued identification (including passport and/or driver’s license), together with a utility bill during the last 3 months indicating the same name and details on the identification.

 - Describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.